Asian stocks extend global rally to 7th day, U.S. stimulus in focus

-Tokyo led the advance, with the Nikkei jumping 1.9% early in the session.
-MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.3%, hitting its highest level this month, though Chinese blue chips slipped 0.1% just after the open.
+Tokyo led the advance, with the Nikkei (.N225) jumping 1.9% early in the session.
+MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) added 0.3%, hitting its highest level this month, though Chinese blue chips (.CSI300) slipped 0.1% just after the open.

 A separate report confirmed a 6.4% acceleration in the annualised rate of economic growth last quarter, bolstered by massive fiscal stimulus.